Carrier Selection Rules

 For Package Matching, you'll select your Package Criteria for your Carrier Selection rule.
 You may choose All packages are eligible, regardless of size and weight or Specify required package criteria.
 If you select Specify required package criteria, you'll need to provide a weight in ounces, pounds, grams, or kilograms as well as a qualifier for how the rule should treat your package weight (e.g., Greater Than or Equal To, Equals).
 The package weight is defined by the actual physical weight of the package.

 For PO Box Matching, you'll select the desired PO Box Criteria for your Carrier Selection rule.
 You can choose All shipments are eligible, regardless if the shipment is for a PO Box to keep the default setting of not considering PO boxes.
-You also have the option to include or not include shipments destined for a PO box.
+You also have the option to only include or not include shipments destined for a PO box.
+In addition, if you'd like the rule to match Highway Contract (HC) and Rural Route (RR) boxes, you can select the box next to Include HC (Highway Contract) and RR (Rural Route) Boxes.

 For Tag Matching, you'll select your Tag Criteria for your Carrier Selection rule.
 You have three choices: to not use tags and include all shipments, to only include shipments matching the tag(s) you specify, and to not include shipments matching the tag(s) you specify.
 In the Shipium platform, shipment tags are decorated on shipments at request time.
 They are string keys that allow your organization to categorize types of shipments.